Prebreeding and Infertility Examinations for Mares

 • Pre-breeding bloods for infectious diseases such as Equine Viral Arteritis (E.V.A.) and Equine Infectious Anaemia (E.I.A.).

-• an endometrial swab to assess the uterine environment.
+• An endometrial swab to assess the uterine environment.

-Equine infertility investigation services
+Equine infertility investigation

 “My mare isn’t falling pregnant – what is wrong?”